TypeStrong/grunt-ts/README.md

 Grunt-ts supports use of the GruntJS-centric `files` property on a target as an alternative to the `tsc`-centric use of `src` and `out`/`outDir`.

 Notes:
-* The the `fast` grunt-ts option is not supported in this configuration.
+* The `fast` grunt-ts option is not supported in this configuration.
 You should specify `fast: 'never'` to avoid warnings when `files` is used.
 * It is not supported to specify an array of values for `dest` with grunt-ts.
 A warning will be issued to the console.
 If a non-empty array is passed, the first element will be used and the rest will be truncated.
 * If the `dest` parameter ends with ".js", the value will be passed to the `--out` parameter of the TypeScript compiler.
 Otherwise, if there is a non-blank value, it will be passed to the `--outDir` parameter.
 * If you intend to pass the specific value "src" to the TypeScript `--outDir` parameter, specify it as "src/" in the dest parameter to avoid grunt-ts warnings.